Field Notes About Retreats

 That’s the thing I’m still learning to live from.

-I work with information that comes from outside ordinary perception.
-I'm writing a book with Dr. Carlos Warter about what that means at the level of teams, organizations, and human systems.
-Park Street Press, spring 2027.
-Field Notes is where I'm working it out before I have the answers.
+I work with information that comes from beyond ordinary perception.
+The book I’m writing with Dr. Carlos Warter explores what this means for teams, organizations, and human potential.
+It will be published by Park Street Press in spring 2027.

-Also an ordained Dudeist priest.
+Also an ordained Dudeist priest (google it).
 Takes it exactly as seriously as it deserves.

 Field Notes